 Additional yurts can find uses as spa facilities, such as massage centers, indoor hot tubs, and steam rooms or saunas for a relaxing post-workout experience.

 The outdoor adventure business is a growing industry, with companies that provide guided zip line tours, river rafting, mountaineering, fishing, and more becoming popular for group outings, wedding parties, and family vacations.
 Yurts fit the vibe of these businesses perfectly, combining their outdoorsy aesthetic with their comfort and functionality.

 > Read More!
 Best Outdoor Activities in Colorado

 Yurts for Classrooms

-Yurts are definitely not your typical classroom environment, but as we mentioned in the artist and fitness studio section, their circular design and natural light instill positivity and encourage focus and creativity.
-Whether you’re hosting a safety course or a writers workshop, yurts are a unique alternative to the typical box design of modular classrooms.
+Yurts are not your typical classroom environment.
+As previously mentioned, their circular design and natural light instill positivity and encourage focus and creativity.
+Whether you’re hosting a safety course or a writer’s workshop, yurts are a unique alternative to the typical box design of modular classrooms.

 Yurts for Small Retail Shops

 With their small size and endless ways to organize and display products, yurts can be used as an effective on-site retail shop for outdoor businesses, vineyards and breweries, zoos, fairgrounds, theme parks, farmers markets, campgrounds, and more.
 In addition to selling gifts, specialty items, or small market items, yurts can also be a perfect location for an information booth or customer service center.

 > Read More!
 Instant Retail & Rental Shops